Vallereya/dragonstone/docs/README.md

 2. Introduction
     - These guides provides a quick introductory overview of some of the various basic capabilities Dragonstone has to offer, including some examples of how they work, for more code examples visit the `./examples` directory.
-    - This includes Hello World, Comments, Variables and Strings.
+    - This includes Hello World, Comments, Variables, Strings and Numbers.

 3. Specification
     - (Coming Soon)